-Public key cryptography authentic associate can be de TLS uses Rivest Shamir Adleman (RSA) public key cryptography for authentication.
+Public key cryptography TLS uses Rivest Shamir Adleman (RSA) public key cryptography for authentication.
 In public key cryptography, each application has an associated public key and private key.
 Data encrypted with the public key can be decrypted only with the private key.
-Data encrypted with the private key can be decrypted only with the public key. encoding key, the e applicatio y cryptography allows an application to prove its identity by data with its private key.
-As no other application has access to this encoded data must derive from the true application.
-Any on can check the content of the encoded data by decoding it with cation's public key.
+Data encrypted with the private key can be decrypted only with the public key.
+Public key cryptography allows an application to prove its identity by encoding data with its private key.
+As no other application has access to this key, the encoded data must derive from the true application.
+Any application can check the content of the encoded data by decoding it with the application's public key.
 The TLS Handshake Protocol Consider the example of two applications, a client and a server.
 The client connects to the server and wishes to send some confidential data.
 Before sending application data, the client must ensure that it is connected to the required server and not to an impostor.
 When the client connects to the server, it confirms the server identity using the TLS handshake protocol.
 A simplified explanation of how the client executes this handshake in order to authenticate the server is as follows: Stage Description 1 The client initiates the TLS handshake by sending the initial TLS handshake message to the server.